chyroshan066/karuna-clinic/README.md

 ### Custom Domain Setup

-The website is configured for the custom domain `karunaskinclinic.com.np`:
+The website is configured for the custom domain `karunaskinclinic.live`:

 1. DNS records are configured for the domain
 2. SSL certificates are automatically provisioned